WPTravelteam/wp-travel/readme.txt

 == Changelog ==

+= 8.1.0 =
+Release Date: 7th February 2024

+Fixes:
+* Optimized code
+* fixed currency separator issue when decimal separator is set to ',' and Number of decimals set to '0'
+* fixed Onpage booking date picker issue - ( issue with safari browser )
+* Prefixed the date table with global $wpdb in the booking query
+* Fixed inventory issue on updating cart

+Enhancements:
+* Added trip extras information on the checkout page
+* Added hook to set checkout default billing country - checkout_default_country
+* Localized modules setting strings for translation support

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-1-0-update-release-note).**

+= 8.0.0 =
+Release Date: 22nd January 2024

+Fixes:
+* Fixed undefined array index issue
+* Fixed payments PHP warnings
+* Fixed thousand separator issue in case of decimal separator is set to 0

+Enhancements:
+* Added a close icon on the payment details popup module
+* Added Trip, Coupon, Trip Extras access to the editor role

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-0-0-update-release-note).**

+= 7.9.0 =
+Release Date: 08th January 2024

+Fixes:
+* Optimized code.
+* Fixed minor design issues on the initial setup page.
+* Fixed date picker issue ( current date showing even if date picker is empty ).
+* Fixed privacy policy links in case of On-Page booking.

+Enhancements:
+* Added quick setup options on the initial setup page.
+* Added function to scroll to booking tab while clicking on departure date.

+**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v7-9-0-update-release-note).**

 = 7.8.1 =
 Release Date: 22th December 2023

 Fixes:
 * Security patch update.
 Added nonce to all AJAX requests.

 = 7.8.0 =
 Release Date: 20th December 2023